 With the development of flexible displays, flexible or soft sensors have also been highly desired in information and display industry for future flexible interactive systems.
 Different types of flexible sensors, sensing materials,and devices have been rapidly developing.
 Papers are sought on all manner offlexible or wearable touch and other environmental or bio-sensors,electronic-skin sensors, flexible display interfaces, and novel applications oruses for flexible electronics.

 5. E-Paper Displays

-LC optical elements are widely applied in virtualreality, augmented reality, hybrid reality and 3-D display technologies, suchas spatial light modulators, adaptive lenses, diffractive optical devices,optical waveguides and tunable filters.
-Among them, there is a great demand forspatial light modulator, LC lens and LC polarizer grating used in VR, AR, MR,light field and holographic 3-D display.
-The research of LC optical elements,including novel materials, device physics, new processes and applications areencouraged.
+LC optical elements are widely applied in virtual reality, augmented reality, and hybrid reality technologies, such as spatiallight modulators, adaptive lenses, diffractive optical devices, optical waveguides and tunable filters.
+Among them, there is a great demand for spatiallight modulator, LC lens and LC polarizer grating used in VR, AR and MR display.
+The research of LC optical elements, including novel materials, device physics, new processes and applications are encouraged.

 6. Emerging LC Technologies

 Liquid crystals, liquid-crystal polymers, and elastomers can be widely used in photonic applications, such as spatial light modulators,adaptive lenses, lasers, sensors, antenna, smart windows, tunable filters,optical engine, fiber optics, non-linear optics, and microwave and terahertzphase shifters.
 Papers include, but not limited to new materials, new mechanism, new phenomena, and new applications are encouraged.

 a.
 Papers on fundamentals of vision and non-vision of light

 b.
 Circadian rhythms and non-visual effects of light, an introduction